onyx-platform/onyx-starter/README.md

 A starter project to get your feet wet with Onyx.
 Uses the core.async plugin for both input and output.
 Requires no external dependencies.

+## Walk Through

+[This Gist](https://gist.github.com/MichaelDrogalis/bc620a7617396704125b) walks through the repository in detail.

 ## Usage

 ##### Clone the repo